 Red Wing take the rough with the smooth in their latest iteration of the 6″ Moc Toe

 There is nothing more Red Wing than the Moc Toe.
-From its release in the 50s as an 8-inch high hunting boot, it captured the hearts and feet of farmers to construction workers to icons of menswear such Jack Nicholson and Steve McQueen.
+From its release in the 50s as an 8-inch high hunting boot, it captured the hearts and feet of everyone from farmers to construction workers to icons of menswear such Jack Nicholson and Steve McQueen.

 There have been many!